After a criminal conviction, trying to begin a career in any field is challenging.

 - Information demonstrating rehabilitation and good conduct

-Careers that May Be Challenging to Enter
+Careers that May be Challenging to Enter with a Sex Offense

 To be eligible for employment with many federal agencies, an applicant must meet certain standards.
 Situations that may disqualify a candidate for a federal position include conviction of a felony whether it is a sex crime or not.

 Most state laws don’t specifically prohibit registered sex offenders from holding certain occupations.
 However, licensing agencies may deny professional licenses to sex offenders in certain occupations.
-For sex offenders, this may include:

 - Daycare workers or operators